 While anti-intellectualism is rampant and fake news is everywhere, Skeptic's Digest promotes the scientific method and evidence-based thinking.
 Content is based on real scientific research, translated into everyday language.
+Features all original photography and illustraions.
 This design includes a proposed internet browser plug-in as well, which could verify the reliability of your news.

 The magazine consists of five sections.
 The content of each section is color coded, for easy at-a-glance navigation.
 Plus, each section begins with a brief overview of the content to come, including anticipated reading time.
 No surprises, no wasted time.
 And, most importantly: absolutely no fake news.